CBrandsDev/Results-Summary-Component/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- Javascript

 ### What I learned

 In this challenge I managed to understand how the interactive elements work using hover in the css, I also managed to implement some shadows in the layout of the information box, which makes a good impression at first glance.
 I used media settings to set different settings for different mobile devices.
-I also implemented the function of assigning interactive buttons in javascript to demonstrate the chosen evaluation on the site.

 ```css
 .card {